Free-by-cyclic groups, automorphisms and actions on nearly canonical trees: Linear growth

 \begin{proof} The initial input for the construction is the Dehn twist, $\varphi$.
 By Theorem~\ref{thm:parabolic_orbits}, there is a unique simplicial $F_n$-tree (defining a simplex in the boundary of $CV_n$) that is preserved by $\varphi$.
 This tree gives a splitting of $F_n$, where the vertex stabilisers are fixed subgroups (of rank at least two) corresponding to different representatives of the outer automorphism, and the edge groups are maximal infinite cyclic.
 By Theorem~\ref{Bestvina-Handel} there are only finitely many conjugacy classes of these subgroups, and their ranks are bounded by $n$.

 Since it is fixed by $\varphi$, the same tree provides a splitting for $G_0$.
-The vertex groups are now free times cyclic, and the edge groups are $\Z^2$.
+The vertex groups are now free times cyclic, and the edge groups are maximal $\Z^2$.
+(They are generated by the original edge group generator $g$, together with an element $sw$ in either adjacent edge group which commutes with $g$.
+They must be maximal since otherwise there would be another element $s^kh$ commuting with $g$ (and $sw$); writing this element as $(sw)^kh'$ implies that $h'$ commutes with $g$.
+Since $g$ generated a maximal infinite cyclic subgroup of $F_n$, $h'$ is a power of $g$, and so $(sw)^kh'$ is contained in $\langle g,sw \rangle$.)

 This tree defines a deformation space which is preserved by automorphisms, since the vertex stabilisers can be specified algebraically: they are precisely the centralisers of some $sw$, corresponding to an automorphism in the outer automorphism class of $\varphi$ with fixed subgroup having rank at least $2$.
+(Equivalently, they are the centralisers that contain a copy of $F_2 \times \Z$.)
 So they will be permuted by automorphisms of $F_n \rtimes_\varphi \Z$ and the deformation space must be preserved.

 We now have most of the tools to start constructing a tree of cylinders for this deformation space: it remains to specify the family $\mathcal{E}$ of allowed edge stabilisers, and the admissible equivalence relation.
 We will take $\mathcal{E}$ to be maximal $\Z^2$, and the equivalence relation to be equality.
 (It is easy to check this is admissible, since if $A \leq B$ are both maximal $\Z^2$ then we must have $A=B$).